Please note that applications for the Master of Dietetics open on 1 August and close on 15 September. Late applications

 Children's Act 2014 safety checks

 The Vulnerable Children Act 2014 is aimed at providing better protection for vulnerable children.
 One of the ways it aims to do this, is by introducing 'safety checking'.

-All applicants that accept a place in the Master of Dietetics programme will be required to complete a Vulnerable Children Act 2014 safety check.
+All applicants applying for a place in the Master of Dietetics programme will be required to complete a Vulnerable Children Act 2014 safety check.
 This check will involve identity verification, New Zealand Police vetting, reference checking, an interview and a risk assessment.

 Dietitians wishing to practise in New Zealand must, by law, be registered with the Dietitians Board of New Zealand and hold a current Annual Practising Certificate.